 This is the one I’m using right now.
 I like to choose a light shade and I like this particular brand because it protects the hair and is not bad at all price on Amazon.
 The result of using this dye to tone my highlights is what you see in the cover photo of this article.

-2. Mix the dye with hydrogen peroxide.
+2. Mix the dye with developer.

 3. Leave on for about 10 minutes.

 Once we have all the ingredients mixed, apply to the damp hair and leave on for 10 minutes.
 If we apply it with dry hair the result will be more intense, and what we want in this case is only to nuance.
 Depending on the effect you want to achieve, you may need up to 30 minutes.
 I’m sorry I can’t be more specific, but it depends a lot on the tone we want to take and the porosity of the hair.